-While there are good reasons that students may bring cell phones and iPods to school, there are often instances when the devices are used either during class time or during break times, without permission or an educational purpose, that problems arise.
+While there are good reasons that students may bring cell phones and other electronic devices to school, there are often instances when the devices are used without permission or without an educational purpose and problems arise.
+We encourage students to be active and socialize with friends and therefore do not allow cell phones in class or on the playground without permission of the classroom teacher.
+For privacy considerations, the taking of pictures, videos or recordings at school is strictly prohibited.

-Therefore, the policy is that cell phones and electronic devices should not come to school, unless individual teachers have given permission and the device is being used for an educational purpose on a particular day.
 If families have an arrangement that the child take a cell phone to school, it should be understood that the child would be asked to keep the device in their backpacks for the duration of the day, in order to avoid potential problems.
 Student and parents must recognize that there is an element of risk to personal property when bringing a device such as a cell phone or other electronic devices to school.
 By providing consent, the students/parents/guardians understand that Robertson Elementary School will not accept responsibility for loss/theft/damage of a personally owned device.